Home / Resume / Hospitality / Hotel (No Experience)

 How to structure your resume, section by section

-The order matters.
-Here's what a strong hotel resume (no experience) looks like from top to bottom:
+What a strong hotel resume looks like from top to bottom:

 Contact Information